 As mentioned earlier, all these ratios, MFIs and financial institutions lay maximum emphasis on PAR and consider it as the best indicator for risk.
-This is because PAR is a forward looking ratio and provides an estimate of the total loss that an MFI is likely to make should the risky clients default.
-While arrear rate and repayment rate only provide information of current loss and indicate the past performance.
+This is because PAR is a forward-looking ratio and provides an estimate of the total loss that an MFI is likely to make should the risky clients default.
+While the arrear rate and repayment rate only provide information on current loss and indicate the past performance.
 Arrear rate and repayment s rate are not able to capture the future risk.

 Causes of High Credit Risk and Managing them

-This leads us to an important conclusion that the credit risk is a function of multiple variables of which client profile is only one.
-In fact risk emanates from reasons external to the organization such as client running away, any accident happening with the client migration, loss of business/crop etc and reasons internal to the organization such as MFIs policies, processes, systems and culture.
+This leads us to an important conclusion that the credit risk is a function of multiple variables of which the client profile is only one.
+In fact, risk emanates from reasons external to the organization such as client running away, any accident happening with the client migration, loss of business/crop, etc, and reasons internal to the organization such as MFIs policies, processes, systems, and culture.
 Some of the major reasons for delinquencies observed in MFIs are discussed below.

-1. Poor MIS – MIS on loan outstanding, collection etc plays a critical role in generating reports and making them available in minimum time to the right people.
-If an MFI does not have a good MIS, it may not know how much to collect, it may not know its overdues or age-wise overdues.
-A with weak reporting system on overdue will result in delayed input on overdues to the top management and consequently result in delayed action by the top management.
-Sometimes weak MIS also results in generation of inaccurate report.
+1. Poor MIS – MIS on loan outstanding, collection, etc plays a critical role in generating reports and making them available in minimum time to the right people.
+If an MFI does not have a good MIS, it may not know how much to collect, it may not know its overdue or age-wise overdue.
+A weak reporting system on overdue will result in delayed input on overdue to the top management and consequently result in delayed action by the top management.
+Sometimes weak MIS also results in the generation of the inaccurate reports.
 If the correct and timely information is not generated and report the problem cannot be dealt with resulting in delinquencies getting aggravated.

 2. Poor screening of borrowers – Poor choice of clients results in delinquencies.
-If client with bad reputation or history of defaults are selected then it can result in delinquencies
+If a client with a bad reputation or history of defaults are selected then it can result in delinquencies

 3. Weak appraisal – Poor or weak appraisal of loans is one of the major reasons for delinquencies.
-Before giving any loan, client’s repaying capacity, status of business and cash flows must be assessed.
-This helps in taking loan decision that whether a client should be a given a loan and about appropriate volume of loan.
-Poor appraisal can lead to loans going to unworthy clients or disbursement of higher amount loans.
-Loans given beyond repaying capacity puts clients in stress situation as they do not have sufficient income to repay installments resulting in delinquencies.
+Before giving any loan, the client’s repaying capacity, the status of the business, and cash flows must be assessed.
+This helps in taking loan decisions that whether a client should be given a loan and about an appropriate volume of the loan.
+A poor appraisal can lead to loans going to unworthy clients or disbursement of a higher amount of loans.
+Loans given beyond repaying capacity puts clients in stress situations as they do not have sufficient income to repay installments resulting in delinquencies.

 4. Unclear communication about product and methodology- Clear communication of policies and procedures is very important.
 If the clients do not know the policies and procedures it can result in confusion and delinquencies even if clients are capable of paying

-5. No immediate follow-up – MFI having strong overdue follow up system can control overdues to a large extent.
-It also gives clear message to the clients that the MFI is serious on repayments and thus prevents the future occurrences.
-MFIs which are weak in overdue follow up give a signal that it is not serious in overdue collection resulting other clients to imitate.
-Also if the overdues are immediately followed up the chances of recovery are quite high but if the case becomes old then the chances of recovery also goes down.
+5. No immediate follow-up – MFI having a strong overdue follow-up system can control over due to a large extent.
+It also gives a clear message to the clients that the MFI is serious on repayments and thus prevents future occurrences.
+MFIs that are weak in overdue follow up to give a signal that it is not serious in overdue collection resulting in other clients imitating.
+Also if the overdue are immediately followed up the chances of recovery are quite high but if the case becomes old then the chances of recovery also go down.

-6. Mixing other social activities with micro-finance – Sometimes delinquencies may also result if MFIs carry out grant based activities along with micro-finance with the same set of clients and with same staff.
-Mixing activities of two different nature confuses the client wherein one activity is being provided free while repayment is asked on micro-finance.
-This confuses the clients who may think that loans to be given to them may also be grants for them and they need not return it.
+6. Mixing other social activities with micro-finance – Sometimes delinquencies may also result if MFIs carry out grant-based activities along with micro-finance with the same set of clients and with the same staff.
+Mixing activities of two different nature confuse the client wherein one activity is being provided free while repayment is asked on micro-finance.
+This confuses the clients who may think that loans to be given to them may also be granted for them and they need not return it.
 Also enforcing repayments and discipline through a staff who is involved with the community in other social activities also will be very difficult and hence results in delinquencies.

 7. Poor product – Delinquencies occur if the product is not suitably designed.
-If the repayments do not match with the cashflow of the client then it may result in delinquencies.
+If the repayments do not match with the cash flow of the client then it may result in delinquencies.
 Client cashflow means that when do the clients receive income and when they need to spend.
-In agriculture economy, clients may need to spend during sowing season and hence need money.
+In the agriculture economy, clients may need to spend during the sowing season and hence need money.
 While they may receive income during harvest.
-Other important point is if the repayment period is too long or too short or frequency of payments and installments size are not well thought off, it can all lead to delinquencies.
+Another important point is if the repayment period is too long or too short or frequency of payments and installments size are not well thought off, it can all lead to delinquencies.

-8. Natural disasters – Delinquencies can also happen as an aftermath of a natural dis aster such as flood, drought, earthquakes or epidemic.
+8. Natural disasters – Delinquencies can also happen as an aftermath of a natural disaster such as floods, drought, earthquakes, or epidemic.

 10. De-motivated employees – If the working conditions or incentive systems are not good, it will result in staff de-motivation and ultimately delinquencies.
-Motivated staff can make a lot of difference in enforcing policies in the field but of staff is de-motivated then they will not put sufficient efforts to enforce polices with the clients resulting overdues.
+Motivated staff can make a lot of difference in enforcing policies in the field but the staff is de-motivated then they will not put sufficient efforts to enforce policies with the clients resulting overdue.

-Thus we see that delinquencies do not occur, exclusively on account of client related reasons.
+Thus we see that delinquencies do not occur, exclusively on account of client-related reasons.
 Much of it can be attributed to internal systems and policies of the MFIs.
 It also means that if internal reasons related to the organization are taken care of then delinquencies can be controlled to a large extent.
-It is also important to understand why MFIs, investors and assessment agencies give so much importance to delinquencies and portfolio quality.
-This is one of the most (if not ‘the’ most) critical parameter for investors and assessors to rate and MFI and taking lending decisions.
-This is because portfolio is the most o important asset for the MFI and the only or the main source of its income.
+It is also important to understand why MFIs, investors, and assessment agencies give so much importance to delinquencies and portfolio quality.
+This is one of the most (if not ‘the’ most) critical parameter for investors and assessors to rate and MFI and making lending decisions.
+This is because the portfolio is the most o important asset for the MFI and the only or the main source of its income.
 Any problem with the portfolio can adversely affect the MFI in a number of ways.
-In the next section we will see what different affects delinquency can have on an MFI.
+In the next section, we will see what different effects delinquency can have on an MFI.

 Impact of Delinquencies

-Delinquencies adversely affect the MFI in many ways.
-We will see how delinquencies can result in multi-dimensional affect for an MFI.
+Delinquencies adversely affect MFI in many ways.
+We will see how delinquencies can result in a multi-dimensional effect for an MFI.

 1. Loss of portfolio for the MFI – the major impact of delinquency is the loss of portfolio.
-The money given to a client by the MFI is lost if client defaults.
-MFI lends to clients and interests along with principal.
-However, default by client can result in even principal getting lost.
+The money given to a client by the MFI is lost if the client defaults.
+MFI lends to clients and interests along with the principal.
+However, default by the client can result in even the principal getting lost.

 2. Loss of interest income – if a client does not repay its loan then the MFI loses interest income as well.
 Interest is the main source of income for an MFI and loss of it directly impacts its profitability and sustainability.

-3. Growth hampered -an MFI having overdues has to invest lot of its time and other resources in recovering the overdues.
-This diverts the focus of the MFI from expansion and growth to controlling the overdues thereby hampering its growth.
+3. Growth hampered -an MFI having overdue has to invest a lot of its time and other resources in recovering the overdue.
+This diverts the focus of the MFI from expansion and growth to controlling the overdue thereby hampering its growth.

-4. Cost escalation – in order to recover overdues MFI has to spend its staff time on recovering overdues.
-Extra visits by staffs at various level also adds to travel costs.
+4. Cost escalation – in order to recover overdue MFI has to spend its staff time recovering overdue.
+Extra visits by staffs at the various level also adds to travel costs.

-5. De-motivated staff – increase in overdues de-motivates the staff.
-Staffs of a branch having no overdues are zealous as they expand the operations, get incentives and promotions.
+5. De-motivated staff – increase in overdue de-motivates the staff.
+The staff of a branch having no overdue are zealous as they expand the operations, get incentives and promotions.
 While staffs associated with bad portfolio are mostly engaged in overdue recovery, growth is slow; staff does not get incentives and instead may be criticized for poor performance resulting in de-motivation.

 8. Loss due to competition – MFI struggling with delinquencies may lose out on completions with other MFIs.
-While good MFIs may focus on growth, experiment with new products and other service, the MFI struggling with overdues has to concentrate on recovering overdues.
+While good MFIs may focus on growth, experiment with new products, and other services, the MFI struggling with overdue has to concentrate on recovering overdue.
 It may also lose out on its staff and clients as the MFI is not performing well.

 The above list of potential losses shows the multiple impacts or chain reaction delinquencies can spur.
 So we see that there is a lot to be lost if the credit risk is not proactively managed and contained within the acceptable limits.

-Apart from the MFI itself, delinquencies also impacts those associated with it and otters as well.
+Apart from the MFI itself, delinquencies also impact those associated with it and otters as well.
 Some of the other impacts of delinquencies are;

-1) Bad reputation to sector; Today micro –finance has gained lot of important and recognition as it has proved that good recoveries are possible even from the poor clients.
+1) Bad reputation for the sector; Today microfinance has gained a lot of importance and recognition as it has proved that good recoveries are possible even from poor clients.
 If delinquencies become rampant across MFIs, the sector will lose its creditability and recognition.
 Investors, government, researchers, etc. Will lose interest and the industry will die out.